astropy/astroquery/docs/esa/hubble.rst

                                             async_job = False,
                                             output_file = 'output5.vot.gz')

-If none of them are defined, this function will retrieve all the observations.
+If no criteria are specified to limit the selection, this function will retrieve all the observations.

 .. code-block:: python